meegneto/uno/doc/articles/getting-started/wizard/startup.md

 - #### Recommended

-    The *Recommended*, or *Default* as it's labeled in the Visual Studio Wizard, preset option represents a more complete Uno Platform application.
+    The **Recommended** preset option represents a more complete Uno Platform application.
 It uses `Uno.Extensions` to initialize the application by creating an `IHost`, using the `IHostBuilder` pattern established by the Microsoft.Extensions libraries.
 The IHost provides a number of services that are useful in Uno Platform applications, including Dependency Injection, Logging, and Configuration.

     The *Recommended* option also includes a number of additional packages that are useful in Uno Platform applications, including `Uno.UITest`, `Uno.Extensions.Http`, `Uno.Extensions.Navigation`, `Uno.Extensions.Serialization`, and `Uno.Extensions.Logging`.